 Address: G/F The Ignacia Place 62 Sgt.
 Esguerra Ave., Quezon City

 Dedicated to supporting small businesses and indigenous communities, Earth Kitchen sources its ingredients locally and sustainably.
 Partnered with Got Heart Foundation and Hizon’s Catering, the farm-to-table restaurant allows local fisherfolks and farmers to benefit largely from every purchase.
 Its menu boasts organic and fresh ingredients free from chemicals and synthetic flavouring; if you can’t decide which dish to order, try out the succulent beef kebabs.

 Address: Lot 10 B-10 Katipunan Ave.
 Ext., White Plains, Quezon City

-As you walk into The Giving Café, you’ll instantly find yourself marveling at the Filipino-inspired interior.
-These details are in line with the café’s advocacy to bring tribute to the Philippines through beauty and flavour.
-More than its stunning decor, you’ll find several variants of its “Bloom Coffee” that cater to the different needs of coffee farmers — potable drinking water, livelihood programs, mosquito nets and vaccines for the children, and an educational assistance program.
+As you walk into The Giving Cafe, you’ll instantly find yourself marvelling at the Filipino-inspired interior.
+These details align with the cafe’s advocacy: to bring tribute to the Philippines through beauty and flavour.
+More than its stunning decor, The Giving Cafe also offers local coffee with the mission to highlight sustainable and local farming in the Philippines.

 Address: Sheridan corner Pines Streets, Mandaluyong, Philippines